 Spinal stenosis is a spinal condition characterized by the narrowing of the open spaces within the spine.
-This narrowing causes pressure on the spinal cord and nerves which can travel to the arms and legs.
+This narrowing causes pressure on the spinal cord and nerves, which can travel to the arms and legs.
 Spinal stenosis is most common in the lower back and the neck.

-Aging – the risk of spinal stenosis increases with age.
+Aging – the risk of spinal stenosis increases with age

-Arthritis – osteoarthritis and rheumatoid arthritis.
+Arthritis – osteoarthritis and rheumatoid arthritis

-Heredity – a small spinal canal at birth can cause spinal stenosis in younger individuals.
+Heredity – a small spinal canal at birth can cause spinal stenosis in younger individuals

-Tumors – tumors located on the spine can lead to narrowing of the spine.
+Tumors – tumors located on the spine can lead to a narrowing of the spine.
 Spinal tumors can also affect bone resorption – a process needed to make bones stronger.

 Trauma – accidents and injuries to the spine can cause the spinal canal to narrow, contributing to spinal stenosis.